nenikitov/ashen-decomp/README.md

 - Is a collection of 4 byte integers
 - Every integer is the 12-bit color
 - If transformed into 256x32 image, shows colored arcs similar to the Quake color palette

+### Entity

+- Groups texture, model, and possibly animation data together
+- Textures are stored as 8 bit integers that are indeces of the color on the color palette

+### Music

+- Another collection of Zlib files concatinated together
+- Music is probably stored as OGG, instruments separate from composition

 ## Discoveries